aholachek/react-flip-toolkit/README.md

 }
 ```

 This [somewhat mysterious CSS property](https://dev.opera.com/articles/css-will-change-property/) tells the browser to anticipate changes to an element.
 It should be used with caution, because it can increase browser resource usage.
 If you are animating images (`svg`, `jpg`, etc), I would recommend trying it out and seeing if it increases the performance of the animation.
-In my tests, when animating large images, `will-change:transform` increased animation frame rate considerably.
+In my tests, when animating one or two large images, `will-change:transform` increased animation frame rate.
+However, trying to apply it to too many components at once (20+) actually decreased performance considerably.